The short answer

 - Bloodhounds: ~300 million

-When a Beagle picks up an interesting scent, brain enters “predatory drift” — hyper-focused state where dopamine reward system prioritizes pursuit over all other behaviors.
-Recall, sit, stay, even pain stimuli all reduced in importance during scent pursuit.
+When a Beagle picks up an interesting scent, the brain enters “predatory drift”: a hyper-focused state where the dopamine reward system prioritises pursuit over all other behaviour.
+Recall, sit, stay, even pain stimuli all drop in importance during scent pursuit.

 Consequences of off-leash pursuit in Calgary:

-- Beagle into traffic — Bow Trail, Crowchild, Glenmore proximity
+- Beagle into traffic.
+Bow Trail, Crowchild, Glenmore proximity

 - Beagle chasing wildlife into bush (lost dog, injury)